JasonHunter95/pokemon-project/README.md

 ### Type Buttons

-These buttons represent the different Pokémon types (e.g., Fire, Water, Grass) and can be toggled on or off.
+These buttons represent the different Pokemon types (e.g., Fire, Water, Grass) and can be toggled on or off.
 Up to two buttons may be active at a time.
-This allows users to filter Pokémon by type.
+This allows users to filter Pokemon by type.
 There are only type combinations of two types, so the buttons are designed to handle this limitation.
 In the event that a user tries to select a third type, the first selected type will be deselected automatically.
-If a user selects only one type, all Pokémon of that type will be displayed, including Pokémon with that type as a secondary type.
+If a user selects only one type, all Pokemon of that type will be displayed, including Pokemon with that type as a secondary type.

 ### Active Button State